-(1) The percentage of system-wide sales attributable to company-owned restaurants was 2.9% and 3.0% for the fiscal years ended December 31, 2022 and December 25, 2021, respectively.
+(1) The percentage of system-wide sales attributable to company-owned restaurants was 2.8% and 2.9% for the fiscal years ended December 30, 2023 and December 31, 2022, respectively.
 The remainder was generated by franchised restaurants, as reported by our franchisees.

-- (2) For fiscal 2022, same store sales percentages were calculated excluding the 53rd week. - (3) EBITDA and Adjusted EBITDA are supplemental measures of our performance that are not required by, or presented in accordance with, accounting principles generally accepted in the United States ("GAAP").
+(2) Fiscal 2022 included a 53rd week; same store sales percentages were calculated excluding the 53rd week.

+(3) EBITDA and Adjusted EBITDA are supplemental measures of our performance that are not required by, or presented in accordance with, accounting principles generally accepted in the United States ("GAAP").
 EBITDA and Adjusted EBITDA should not be considered as an alternative to net income or any other performance measure derived in accordance with GAAP.
 These should not be viewed as an alternative to cash flows from operating activities as a measure of our liquidity.

 We caution investors that amounts presented in accordance with our definitions of EBITDA and Adjusted EBITDA may not be comparable to similar measures disclosed by our competitors, because not all companies and analysts calculate EBITDA and Adjusted EBITDA in the same manner.
 We present EBITDA and Adjusted EBITDA because we consider them to be important supplemental measures of our performance and believe they are frequently used by securities analysts, investors, and other interested parties in the evaluation of companies in our industry.
 Management believes that investors' understanding of our performance is enhanced by including these non-GAAP financial measures as a reasonable basis for comparing our ongoing results of operations.
 Many investors are interested in understanding the performance of our business by comparing our results from ongoing operations on a period-over-period basis and would ordinarily add back non-cash expenses such as depreciation and amortization, as well as items that are not part of normal day-to-day operations of our business.

 Management uses EBITDA and Adjusted EBITDA: